2018 NBA Finals: Game 1

-Klay Thompson of the Warriors suffered a leg injury in the first quarter, but returned to the game in the second quarter.
-With the score tied at 107 in the last five seconds of regulation, J. R. Smith of the Cavaliers collected an offensive rebound following a missed free throw, but dribbled the ball towards half court rather than taking a final shot.
-Tyronn Lue, Cleveland's coach, later said that Smith thought the Cavaliers were ahead, though Smith denied not knowing the correct score, and claimed he assumed his team would take a time-out.
-Cleveland was not able to score in the final seconds and the game went to overtime.
+Klay Thompson of the Warriors suffered a leg injury in the first quarter, but returned in the second quarter.
+With the score tied at 107 in the last five seconds of regulation, J. R. Smith of the Cavaliers collected an offensive rebound following a missed free throw from teammate George Hill, but dribbled the ball towards half court rather than taking a final shot.
+Tyronn Lue, Cleveland's coach, later said that Smith thought the Cavaliers were ahead, though Smith denied not knowing the correct score, and claimed that he assumed his team would take a time-out.
+Cleveland was not able to score in the final seconds, and the game went to overtime.
 In overtime, the Warriors outscored the Cavaliers 17–7 to win the game.
 Tristan Thompson was ejected following a flagrant foul with 2.6 seconds remaining in overtime.

 Cleveland's LeBron James scored 51 points in Game 1, the sixth-highest point total for an NBA Finals game and the most in a loss.
-After Game 1, James punched a whiteboard in the Cavaliers' locker room due to frustration of his team's level of play, suffering a bone contusion in his hand that he kept private for the remainder of the series.
+After Game 1, he punched a whiteboard in the Cavaliers' locker room due to frustration of his team's level of play, suffering a bone contusion in his hand that he kept private for the rest of the series.